spyke/spyke/TUTORIAL.md

 5. Open the `_ks_run.m` file, check the first two lines to make sure that the path to wherever you installed Kilosort and [npy-matlab](https://github.com/kwikteam/npy-matlab) is correct.
-If it isn't correct, you can fix it there, or better yet, fix it permanently for yourself in the `templates/kilosort/ks_run.m` template file in the spyke directory.
+If it isn't correct, you can fix it there, or better yet, fix it permanently for yourself in the `templates/kilosort/ks_run.m` template file in the spyke code directory.

 6. Start MATLAB, cd to the folder where you exported to, and run the `_ks_run.m` file.
 Kilosort automatically does its own filtering and CAR, but it doesn't resample.